kjosib/kjosib.github.io/kick_off.md

 How do we keep this large project on track?

 * A growing team requires an evolving management style.
-* Dog-house, People-house, Apartment-complex, Skyscraper:
-  * Larger projects require more than just grunt-level technical activity.
+* Bigger projects require more careful planning and technical documentation.
-  * You can't solve all your problems with code anymore.
+* What's the GICOT (good-idea cut-off time) for different kinds of changes?
 * The forecast: It needs to
   * exist, and everyone should see it.
   * change, and for the right reasons.